saltstack/salt-user-guide/docs/topics/scheduler.rst

         args:
           - bind
         range:
           invert: True
           start: 8:00am
           end: 5:00pm

-Range parameter must be a dictionary with date strings using the dateutil format.
-This will schedule the function ``pkg.install`` to be executed once at the specified time.
+This schedules the function ``pkg.install`` to be executed once at the specified time.
+The ``range`` parameter must be a dictionary with date strings using the ``dateutil`` format.

 .. code-block:: sls